 Is Your Child Acting Out After A Recent Life Change?

 Has your child been having meltdowns, throwing tantrums, or refusing to follow directions?
-Perhaps they have taken to hitting, biting or other inappropriate behaviors when told to stop doing something, and they won’t respond to attempts at discipline.
+Perhaps they have taken to hitting, biting, or other inappropriate behaviors when told to stop doing something, and they won’t respond to attempts at discipline?
 It may seem like nothing you and/or your partner have tried is working, and you aren’t sure what else you can do to help your child.

 Perhaps your child’s outbursts are related to changes at home, such as a move to a new school district or the addition of a new baby brother or sister.
 Or maybe your child is struggling to perform well or feel accepted at school.
-You know it’s normal for children to act out as they grow and develop, but you can’t help but worry there is something more serious that is causing them to misbehave.
-And regardless of the source of your child’s stress, you want to be able to offer them the love, support, and guidance they need to get back to the joyful, curious person they used to be.
+You know it’s normal for children to act out as they grow and develop, but you can’t help but worry there is something more serious causing them to misbehave.
+Regardless of the source of your child’s stress, you want to be able to offer them the love, support, and guidance they need to get back to the joyful, curious person they used to be.

 Trying to correct errant behavior on your own, however, may have left you short-tempered and stressed.
 At the same time, your child might not have the words or skills to express their feelings and needs clearly.
 It’s clear that you and your child are both exhausted and frustrated, but you can’t seem to find common ground to start addressing the disconnect.
 You and/or your partner are at the end of your rope, and are eager to learn new skills to build a more open, honest, and trusting relationship with your child.